 Fabric-X falls under the Linux Foundation Decentralized Trust governance, the same umbrella that governs classic Fabric, Besu, and other Hyperledger projects.
 It currently sits in Hyperledger Labs, which means it's community-driven with lighter governance than graduated projects.
 As it matures, it will go through the standard incubation and graduation process with Technical Oversight Committee reviews.

 Fabric-X represents the most significant architectural evolution in Hyperledger Fabric's history.
 The shift from monolithic peers to microservices, from Raft to Arma BFT, and from channels to namespaces addresses the real operational pain points that enterprise Fabric operators have reported for years.
-Early benchmarks are promising -- 20,000+ TPS with horizontal scaling is a meaningful leap.
+The May 2026 benchmarks are no longer "promising" — they're shipped: 400,000+ TPS for a 4-party / 4-shard configuration in the Linux Foundation Decentralized Trust roadmap, and chaindeploy fabricx quickstart puts that architecture on your laptop in under five minutes.

 David Viejo is the founder of ChainLaunch and a Hyperledger Foundation contributor.
 He created the Bevel Operator Fabric project and has been building blockchain infrastructure tooling since 2020.